jamesBrennan/cotton-tail/README.md

 Or install it yourself as:

-    $ gem install cotton
+    $ gem install cotton-tail

 ## Usage

 ### Quick Start

-You can look at the file `examples/app.rb` to see an example of what a Cotton App definition looks like.
+You can look at the file `examples/app.rb` to see an example of what a CottonTail App definition looks like.

 To run the example locally you need to have a rabbitmq instance running.
 The